martyndavies/nexmo-sms-translator/README.md

 If no translation is needed then the message is sent without the need for translating.

 You'll notice that the message type for the translated messages is set to `unicode`.
 This is so that special characters will be properly handled in the translated replies, but does also shorten the message's overall character count.
+As a result you may send more SMS to achieve the same result as with `text`, which will increase your costs.

 You can find more detail on Nexmo's handling of message types in the article [How Long is a Single SMS body](https://help.nexmo.com/hc/en-us/articles/204076866-How-Long-is-a-Single-SMS-body-), found in our Knowledge Base.

 # Conclusion
 As you can see from the code, adding translation to this app is actually relatively trivial and doesn't require a huge amount of effort.
 This means that it could well be worth considering how APIs, like those provided by IBM in this case, can better enhance your overall user experience.